 While a student in the Politics-History-Economics (PHE) program at King's, I had the incredible opportunity to work in the summer months for the “Make Poverty History” campaign, advocating for more and better aid, trade justice, debt cancellation, and an end to child poverty in Canada.

 "Studying at King's was a privilege and a time of exponential growth, it provided me with a great foundation for my future work."

-This experience combined with her studies in politics at King's lead to work as a policy intern with Citizens for Public Justice in Ottawa, a national policy organization dedicated to championing policies that reflect God’s call for justice, love, and stewardship.
+This experience combined with my studies in politics at King's lead to work as a policy intern with Citizens for Public Justice in Ottawa, a national policy organization dedicated to championing policies that reflect God’s call for justice, love, and stewardship.